wifisensing/PicoScenes-Manual/source/scenarios.rst

    - ``--freq 2412``: Change the center frequency of device ``SDR_ID`` to 2412 MHz;
    - ``--plot``: Live-plots the CSI measurements.

 .. hint:: PicoScenes sets many Rx parameters by default, such as using the *RX_CBW_20* preset, using the Tx/Rx antenna port, using the normalized 0.65 Rx gain, *etc*.
+See :ref:`rx-gain-control` for Rx Gain control.

 .. _sdr-rx-40-or-higher-cbw:
 Listening to 40/80/160/320 MHz Bandwidth Channels